SaxbyMod/RandomizedSphereVolumeCalculator/README.md

 # RandomizedSphereVolumeCalculator
 Calculates the volume of a sphere with a randomized sphere.
+Uses Math Random and Fraction
 1. Asks for the first float
 2. Asks for the second float
 3. Generates a float between the first and second float